Get a professional grade finish on your 3D prints, like Jon Watson did on this Starwars replica with our Grey PLA

-However, you don’t have to have that kind of expensive equipment in order to get finished prints that are smooth and sharp.
+However, I'm guessing you don’t have to have that kind of expensive equipment to finish 3D printed parts that are smooth and sharp.

 This will give you an opportunity to decide what may work for you given your individual setup, circumstances and printing practices.